Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications

 \subsection{Basic Properties of the Periodic Quasar Sample}

-In appendix~\ref{sec_spec}, we detail how to estimate the 5100~{\AA} luminosity, black hole mass, accretion rate of our sample from the SDSS archival spectra.
-In Appendix~\ref{sec_lc} we present the ZTF light curves of our sample and tabulate the basic properties along with the estimated periods, FAP and $\Delta \rm BIC$.
+In appendix~\ref{sec_spec}, we detail how to estimate the 5100~{\AA} luminosity, black hole mass, and accretion rate of our sample from the SDSS archival spectra and tabulate the basic properties of our selected candidates in Tabel~\ref{table1}.

-Fig.~\ref{fig_hist} illustrates the distributions of the redshifts, $r$-band magnitudes, and periods from the GLS periodograms.
+Fig.~\ref{fig_hist} illustrates the distributions of the redshifts, $r$-band magnitudes, and periods from the GLSPs.
 Fig.~\ref{fig_properties} illustrates the distributions of the black hole mass, 5100~{\AA} luminosity, and accretion rate (see Appendix~\ref{sec_spec} for the definition).
 The redshift distribution peaks around $z\sim0.5-1.8$, generally coincident with the redshift distribution of the whole quasar sample.
 The magnitude distribution has a narrow range of about 17-20 mag and peaks around 19 mag, corresponding to a black hole mass of $\sim10^9M_\odot$ and luminosity of $\sim10^{45.5}~{\rm erg~s^{-1}}$.
 The period ranges between 500 and 950 days and its distribution peaks around 850 days, but has a hard upper limit.
 This arises from the temporal baseline ($\sim$1500 days) that restricts the period to be less than $\sim$1000 days in the observed frame.

-Fig.~\ref{fig_properties} also plots the relations between the rest-frame period (from the GLS periodograms) and black hole mass, 5100~{\AA} luminosity, and accretion rate.
+Fig.~\ref{fig_properties} also plots the relations between the rest-frame period (from the GLSPs) and black hole mass, 5100~{\AA} luminosity, and accretion rate.
 There appear superficial anti-correlations in these relations, especially for the black hole mass and luminosity.
 A simple inspection indicates that these anti-correlations are caused by the redshift effect as follows.
 Both the observed periods and magnitudes are concentrated on a narrow range.
 As a result, the rest-frame period $P\propto(1+z)^{-1}$ and the luminosity $L_{5100}\propto D_L^2$ increases with $(1+z)$, where $D_L$ is the luminosity distance.
-The black hole mass can be deemed to be in proportional to $L_{5100}$ if regardless of the accretion rate.
+The black hole mass can be deemed to be proportional to $L_{5100}$ if regardless of the accretion rate.
 These factors lead to the spurious anti-correlations between the rest-frame period and black hole mass/luminosity.
-This can be further verified by an partial correlation analysis \citep{Kendall1979}.
+This can be further verified by a partial correlation analysis \citep{Kendall1979}.
 The correlation coefficient between $x$ and $y$ excluding the dependence on the third parameter $z$ is defined as